Representing all sectors of Scotland’s Pelagic Industry

 Our Fishing Fleet

-There are 24 vessels in membership of the Scottish Pelagic Sustainability Group based mainly in the Shetland Isles and the north-east Scottish ports of Peterhead and Fraserburgh.
+There are 21 vessels in membership of the Scottish Pelagic Sustainability Group based mainly in the Shetland Isles and the north-east Scottish ports of Peterhead and Fraserburgh.

-• Many of the boats are family owned.
+- The boats are largely family owned.

-• They work a clean, discard-free fishery.
+- The boats work a clean, discard-free fishery.

-• The harvest is stored in refrigerated seawater tanks to ensure optimum quality.
+- The harvest is stored in refrigerated seawater tanks to ensure optimum quality.

-• Our skippers are committed to sustainable catching.
+- Our skippers are committed to sustainable catching.

-• The fleet supports a large onshore processing sector.
+- The fleet supports a large onshore processing sector.